Don’t LEAF it until the last minute to check out the free Logan Eco Action Festival (LEAF) at the Griffith University Logan Campus on Sunday.

 LEAF is an interactive community festival that is growing into one of Logan’s largest annual events and showcases new ways to decrease everyone’s environmental footprint.

 It could be as simple as planting natives in the backyard.

-Griffith University Professor and botanist in the Environmental Futures Research Institute Catherine Pickering will give away Brisbane wattle seed from university gardens at this year’s festival, which can help save our local plants and animals.
+Griffith University Professor and botanist in the Centre for Planetary Health and Food Security Catherine Pickering will give away Brisbane wattle seed from university gardens at this year’s festival, which can help save our local plants and animals.

 “Globally, over a million species are threatened with extinction, but we can do a lot as individuals,” Professor Pickering said.

 “Use our free app groNATIVE to access information on more than 400 native plants from the area which will provide food for local wildlife including birds, butterflies and bees, as well as information about local plants threatened with extinction in the wild, suitable for suburban gardens.”

 “There have been around 18,000 downloads of the groNATIVE since it was released and it’s a really easy way to do your bit for the environment.”